 Los Angeles Personal Injury Lawyer

 At the law firm of Rose, Klein & Marias LLP, we have built our careers on holding individuals and businesses accountable for acts of negligence.
-Since our establishment in 1936, we have helped countless people recover full and fair compensation for their personal injury or the wrongful death of a loved one.
+Since our establishment in 1936, we have helped countless injury victims recover full and fair compensation for their personal injury or the wrongful death of a loved one.
 We take pride in the fact that we are driven to get results for everyone we represent.

 Los Angeles Personal Injury Resources

 - Why Trust Rose, Klein & Marias LLP With Your Personal Injury Case?

 - What Does a Personal Injury Attorney Do?

 - Types Of Personal Injury Claims In Los Angeles, CA

 - What Is the Statute of Limitations in California?

 - How To Prove A Personal Injury Case

 - How Much Is My Personal Injury Case Worth?